MERIDIAN

 Scroll

-THE REGULATORY STACK EU AI ACT Enforcement · August 2, 2026 GPAI CODE OF PRACTICE Transparency · Safety & Security ISO 42001 AI Management System ISO 42005 AI Impact Assessment AIIA COMPLETION The compliance destination
+THE REGULATORY STACK EU AI ACT Annex III · 2 Dec 2027 (provisional) GPAI CODE OF PRACTICE Transparency · Safety & Security ISO 42001 AI Management System ISO 42005 AI Impact Assessment AIIA COMPLETION The compliance destination

 A system trained under a fully implemented GRS/SGE architecture would produce governance evidence that satisfies and structurally exceeds the GPAI Code of Practice Transparency and Safety & Security chapters, and natively supports AIIA completion under ISO 42005 — which is the compliance destination the Code of Practice is designed to reach.